 |Local government, excluding education and hospitals||$75,000|

 Most environmental scientists and specialists work full time.
 They may have to work more than 40 hours a week if they work in the field.

-Employment of environmental scientists and specialists is projected to grow 11 percent over the next ten years, faster than the average for all occupations.
+Employment of environmental scientists and specialists is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Heightened public interest in the hazards facing the environment, as well as increasing demands placed on the environment by population growth, are projected to spur demand for environmental scientists and specialists.
 Many jobs will remain concentrated in state and local governments, and in industries that provide consulting services.
 Scientists and specialists will continue to be needed in these industries to analyze environmental problems and develop solutions that ensure communities’ health.

 Businesses are expected to continue to consult with environmental scientists and specialists to help them minimize the impact their operations have on the environment.
 For example, environmental consultants help businesses to develop practices that minimize waste, prevent pollution, and conserve resources.
 Other environmental scientists and specialists are expected to be needed to help planners develop and construct buildings, utilities, and transportation systems that protect natural resources and limit damage to the land.

 |Environmental scientists and specialists, including health||80,000||83,800||5||3,800|